 If you spend any time talking to George Hovland from Snowflake Nordic Center in Duluth, Fosseide's name will probably come up.
 Hovland still has a pair of skis used by Pete, who was 20 years older than George.
 "By the time Fosseide got to St. Paul, the groove on the bottom of the ski was no longer there below the foot" said Hovland.
 George was referring to Fosseide's incredible 247km trek from Duluth to St. Paul for the 1938 Saint Paul Winter Carnival.

-Peter Fosseide, who was born in Rindahl, Norway, competed with 14 other skiers in the Arrowhead Ski Derby, an event to celebrate the St. Paul Winter Carnival.
-The winner would receive $150 in merchandise ($2230 in 2008 dollars) from a $300 total purse.
+Peter Fosseide, was born November 16, 1906 in Rindahl, Norway, and competed with 14 other skiers in the Arrowhead Ski Derby, an event to celebrate the St. Paul Winter Carnival.
+The winner would receive $150 in merchandise ($2770 in 2020 dollars) from a $300 total purse.
 Several skiers from St. Paul traveled to Duluth to join Fosseide and others in the five-day endurance event.

 The temperature was cold at Friday noon on January 28, 1938, when the 15 skiers departed from the courthouse in Duluth.
 Fosseide, who was 31 years old at the time, led after the first leg to Carlton, MN, a distance of 32km.

 There were no trails to ski on at that time, so Fosseide and others had to travel on the sides of roads and walkways, across fields, and through whatever terrain they could find to make their way to the next town.
 Willow River, MN was the next stop, a distance of 50km.
 Offering no rest for the weary, the next stop was Pine City, MN, 63km down Highway 61.
 By the time all skiers reached Pine City, the field was down to 10 skiers and Pete Fosseide had an expanded lead.